dongjunhwang/dongjunhwang.github.io/index.md

 #### News

+- 2025.11: I have received a grant from the AI SeoulTech Graduate Fellowship for PhD students.
 - 2025.09: 1 paper was accepted in _NeurIPS 2025_.
 - 2025.08: 1 paper was accepted in _ICCV 2025 Workshop on CLVISION_.
 - 2025.05: I have joined Tübingen AI Center as a Visiting Researcher.